Close

 1. Tackles Acidity and Fatigue During the First Trimester

-It strengthens the digestive system, helps to relieve acidity and ulcers in the stomach and intestines.
-These ulcers may be caused due to extensive hormonal changes.
+It strengthens the digestive system and helps to relieve acidity and ulcers in the stomach and intestines.
+These ulcers may be caused by extensive hormonal changes.

 2. Helps Boost Immunity

-It helps nourish the seven bodily tissues responsible for strength in the body, which are – reproductive tissue, teeth, fatty tissue, nerve tissue, muscle tissue, plasma and blood cells.
+It helps nourish the seven bodily tissues responsible for strength in the body: reproductive tissue, teeth, fatty tissue, nerve tissue, muscle tissue, plasma, and blood cells (5).

 3. Helps Improve Kanti (Complexion)

-It gives a healthy glow to the mother’s complexion and is also beneficial for the baby’s skin.
+It gives a healthy glow to the mother’s complexion and benefits the baby’s skin.

 Helps Improve Kanti (Complexion)